samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Minor Alterations

-You can change the superficial details of a creature’s appearance however you like, and you can alter any of the following pieces of a monster’s stat block without impacting its functionality.
+You can change the superficial details of a creature's appearance however you like, and you can alter any of the following pieces of a monster's stat block without impacting its functionality.

 #### Size and Creature Type

-You can alter a creature’s size and creature type as you please.
+You can alter a creature's size and creature type as you please.
 For example, you can use an [Ogre](/monsters/4904825-ogre) stat block for a human bully—just make it a Medium Humanoid instead of a Large Giant.

 #### Ability Scores

-You can usually change a creature’s Intelligence, Wisdom, and Charisma scores freely unless the ability is used for spellcasting.
+You can usually change a creature's Intelligence, Wisdom, and Charisma scores freely unless the ability is used for spellcasting.
 For example, a [Black Pudding](/monsters/16808-black-pudding) stat block could represent a sapient alien if you raise its Intelligence and Charisma to 10 or so.
-It’s usually best to leave its Strength, Dexterity, and Constitution scores alone, as changes to these scores can alter a monster’s attack bonus, damage, [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass), or [Hit Points](/sources/dnd/free-rules/rules-glossary#HitPoints), which in turn can alter its [Challenge Rating](/sources/dnd/free-rules/rules-glossary#ChallengeRating).
+It's usually best to leave its Strength, Dexterity, and Constitution scores alone, as changes to these scores can alter a monster's attack bonus, damage, [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass), or [Hit Points](/sources/dnd/free-rules/rules-glossary#HitPoints), which in turn can alter its [Challenge Rating](/sources/dnd/free-rules/rules-glossary#ChallengeRating).

 #### Languages

 You can change any or all of the languages the creature knows.
-You might want to add languages if you’ve made a creature sapient that wasn’t before.
+You might want to add languages if you've made a creature sapient that wasn't before.
 You can also add or remove [telepathy](/sources/dnd/free-rules/rules-glossary#Telepathy) or other forms of communication.

 #### Proficiencies

 You can give a creature any skill proficiencies you want and give it [Expertise](/sources/dnd/free-rules/rules-glossary#Expertise) if you want it to be very skilled.
 If you want a creature to be good at hiding, give it Expertise in the [Stealth](/sources/dnd/free-rules/playing-the-game#Skills) skill.
 If its keen senses make it an excellent tracker or otherwise adept at finding hidden foes, give it Expertise in the [Perception](/sources/dnd/free-rules/playing-the-game#Skills) skill.
 (You can also increase its Wisdom, as noted above.)

-You can also swap a monster’s saving throw proficiencies.
+You can also swap a monster's saving throw proficiencies.
 If it has none, you can add one or two.

 #### Senses

-[Blindsight](/sources/dnd/free-rules/rules-glossary#Blindsight), [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision), [Tremorsense](/sources/dnd/free-rules/rules-glossary#Tremorsense), and [Truesight](/sources/dnd/free-rules/rules-glossary#Truesight) have no bearing on a creature’s Challenge Rating.
+[Blindsight](/sources/dnd/free-rules/rules-glossary#Blindsight), [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision), [Tremorsense](/sources/dnd/free-rules/rules-glossary#Tremorsense), and [Truesight](/sources/dnd/free-rules/rules-glossary#Truesight) have no bearing on a creature's Challenge Rating.
 You can add or remove them freely.

 #### Spells

 If a stat block has spells, you can replace any of its spells with a different spell of the same level.
-Avoid replacing a spell that deals damage with one that doesn’t and vice versa.
+Avoid replacing a spell that deals damage with one that doesn't and vice versa.

 #### Attacks